huggingface/transformers/docs/source/preprocessing.rst

      'token_type_ids': [0, 0, 0, 0, 0, 0, 0, 1, 1, 1, 1, 1, 1, 1],
      'attention_mask': [1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1]}

-This shows us what the `token_type_ids <glossary.html#token-type-ids>`__ are for: they indicate to the model which part of the inputs correspond to the first sentence and which part corresponds to the second sentence.
+This shows us what the `token_type_ids <glossary#token-type-ids>`__ are for: they indicate to the model which part of the inputs correspond to the first sentence and which part corresponds to the second sentence.
 Note that `token_type_ids` are not required or handled by all models.
 By default, a tokenizer will only return the inputs that its associated model expects.
 You can force the return (or the non-return) of any of those special arguments by using ``return_input_ids`` or ``return_token_type_ids``.